kyma-project/community/docs/guidelines/content-guidelines/04-ui-elements.md

 When designing a button label, you must be as straightforward and concise as possible, since you have very limited space to convey the message.
 Moreover, buttons are used to invite a user to perform an action.
 Make them as inviting and intuitive as possible.
 To do so:

 - Use action verbs that explain what will happen when a user presses the button, without requiring them to read any supporting text.
 Depending on your needs, you can also use plain adverb.
 Alternatively, add a noun to indicate what a verb or an adverb refers to.
 Do **not** use articles and punctuation.
-They will only add unnecessary "word pollution" to your button label.
+They only add unnecessary "word pollution" to your button label.

   ✅ Save <br>
   ✅ Next <br>